-Use this pan to show up at your next brunch with a tray of freshly baked muffins, or use it to make cupcakes for your next birthday celebration.
-Plus, you can use a muffin pan for lots of different savory recipes too, like meatballs, pizza cups, and mini meat loaves.
+Use this pan to show up at your next brunch with a tray of freshly-baked muffins, or use it to make cupcakes for your next birthday celebration.
+Plus, you can use a muffin pan for lots of savory recipes too, like meatballs, pizza cups, and mini meat loaves.

 You definitely need at least one cookie sheet in your kitchen, and you’ll probably benefit from having two.
-Of course, this pan is essential for baking pretty much any kind of cookie, but you can use it for tons of other sheet pan dinner recipes, too.
+If you do opt for two, we recommend having one cookie sheet with one raised side to bake your cookies, which allows proper air circulation and even baking.
+This pan is essential for baking most any kind of cookie, but baking sheets and sheet pans with raised sides could also be used for cookies and work best for sheet pan dinner recipes, too.

 20. Hand Mixer/Stand Mixer